The Chronicles of Narnia: Prince Caspian: Release

 During pre-production, Disney announced a December 14, 2007 release date, but pushed it back to May 16, 2008, because Disney opted to not release it in competition with The Water Horse, another Walden Media production.
 Disney also felt the Harry Potter films comfortably changed their release dates from (Northern Hemisphere) winters to summers, and Narnia could likewise do the same because the film was darker and more like an action film.
 The world premiere was held at the Ziegfeld Theatre in New York City on May 7, 2008.
 The British premiere was held at the O2 Arena on June 19, the first time the dome has hosted a film screening.
 Around 10,000 people attended the event, the proceeds of which went to Great Ormond Street Hospital.
+It was the last The Chronicles of Narnia film to be co-produced by Walt Disney Pictures as 20th Century Fox became the distributor for the next film, The Chronicles of Narnia: The Voyage of the Dawn Treader (2010), due to budgetary disputes between Disney and Walden Media, but as a result of Disney eventually purchasing 21st Century Fox in 2019, Disney now owns the rights to all the films in the series.

 The film opened in 3,929 theaters in the United States and Canada on May 16, 2008.
 The Motion Picture Association of America gave the film a PG.
 To earn this rating, which the filmmakers were contractually bound by Disney to do, Adamson altered a shot of a fallen helmet to make clear that it did not contain a severed head.
 Adamson made numerous edits to the film beforehand after showing the film to a young audience, explaining "When you sit down and you're watching it, and you see the kids' faces while making the film, you're just making an attempt, you're making it exciting, you're doing all of these things because you're essentially making the film for yourself.
 When you start showing it to an audience, that then influences how you feel about the film."